- Nearly a 360-degree view

 Follow the signs to the Blue Mountains along the Great Western Highway and once you reach Blackheath take the next right onto Hat Hill road AFTER the traffic lights and follow the signs for about 3km and turn right onto a dirt road where it will take you to the car park at the end.

-Beginner-intermediate, while it is only a short 400m walk from the car park it can be a little steep in places and possibly slippery in places and remember, what ever you go down you will have to come up again.
+Beginner-Intermediate, while it is only a short 400m walk from the car park to Pulpit Rock, it can be a little steep in places and possibly slippery in places and remember, what ever you go down you will have to come up again.

 400m from the carpark